Let’s face it the ‘second screen’ is here.

-Let’s face it: we spend A LOT of time on our phones these days.
+We spend A LOT of time on our phones these days.
 Be it commuting to work on the subway, waiting for our food at a restaurant, in the grocery store line.
 We’re even using them while watching TV!

 In fact, recent research from eMarketer found that over 177 million adults (18+) use their phones while watching TV.
 While that has big implications if you’re running traditional TV ads, it’s also something that brands need to increasingly think more about when it comes to the mobile experience.

-According to the same study, an estimated 177.7 million U.S. adults, (or about 70% of the population), regularly use a second screen device while watching TV.
+According to the same study, an estimated 177.7 million U.S. adults, (or about 70% of the population), regularly use a device while watching TV.
 Approximately 26% or 46 million of these “second-screeners” are looking for content related to what they’re watching, but the majority (131.5 million) are not.

 The answer could be screen-agnostic strategies and leveraging existing creative across channels and screens, TV’s included.
 Here’s how it works: instead of customizing different ads for individual platforms, you’d create content that works across platforms to reach audiences wherever their attention happens to be at the time.